Does a Christian have to attend every service a church has?

 Answer: Before taking communion, the main requirement for all children (as with all adults) is that they have received the Lord Jesus Christ as their Savior.
 In the Episcopal Faith, parents or guardians can speak for the child as soon as they are born.

 Answer: The Bible does not specifically address this question.
-When one looks through the baptisms recorded in the Gospels and the Book of Acts, it would seem that all that was needed was to be a disciple of either Jesus or John the Baptist (in the four Gospels) or to be a godly Christian (in the Book of Acts), a “godly” Christian is one who was sharing the good news of salvation through faith in Jesus Christ and His shed blood on the cross.
-It was as a result of believing this good news that people were then willing or desiring to be baptized.
+When one looks through the baptisms recorded in the Gospels and the Book of Acts, it appears disciples of either Jesus or John the Baptist or a godly Christian can perform a baptism.
+It was as a result of believing the good news of Jesus Christ that people were then willing or desiring baptism.

 Should a church participate in fund-raising?

-Answer: First, we must define what we mean by “church fund-raising” because the Bible is clear that the giving of “offerings” is commanded and blessed by God.
+Answer: First, we must define what we mean by “church fund-raising” because the Bible commands and God blesses the giving of “offerings”.
 God loves a “cheerful giver”— one who gives abundantly out of a heart of love for God (2 Corinthians 2:8-9).
 Paul provides instruction and a great deal of discussion about giving in 2 Corinthians 8-9, and he also shows great appreciation to those who gave to him at various times to enable him to continue his ministry (Philippians 4:14-20).
 You also find records of generous giving in the early church (Acts 4:32-37).
 Church fund-raising, then, is something other than the normal giving of a congregation toward the work of the Lord.

 Should any Christian of any denomination receive communion?